Monday, December 4, 2023

 OPTIONAL - Fresh Croutons

-2. Add the garlic, onion, red pepper flakes and rosemary.
+2. Add the garlic, onion, red pepper flakes and fennel seeds.
 Cook until the onions soften.

-4. Add the dry beans (only), water, broth, bay leaves and parmesan rind and kale stems and salt.
-Bring to a boil, then reduce to a simmer and cook, uncovered, until the beans are tender, 1 hour 30 minutes to 2 hours.
+4. Add the beans, water, broth, bay leaves and parmesan rind and stems cut away from the greens.
+Bring to a boil, then reduce to a simmer and cook, uncovered, until the flavors soften and blend, about 20 to 30 minutes.

 6. The soup should be thick and creamy; if too thick, thin with water until you get the consistency you want.

-7. Remove the bay leaves and parmesan rind; add the salt, the grated parmesan, parsley and remaining 2 Tbsps. olive oil.
+7. Remove the bay leaves and parmesan rind; add the salt, rosemary, the grated parmesan, parsley and remaining 2 Tbsps. olive oil.
 Adjust seasoning to taste.
 Top with more olive oil and parmesan and a few grinds of black pepper.
+Optional is a drizzle of white wine vinegar per serving.

 8. Optional 'croutons'.
 These are not true croutons, just a quick and dirty version.
 Figure for 1 slice per bowl of soup.
 Double toast some bread until pretty dry (but not completely), butter while hot, and chop up with a knife.
 Garnish each bowl of soup.